 - Prior to the first day of the program, you must present evidence that you are covered by a health insurance policy and have received a TB skin test within the last 12 months.

 - Two UM students will be selected by a competitive process based on the strength of application, personal statement, and recommendation letter.

-- Preference will also be given to UM students who are residents of Mississippi.
+- Preference will be given to UM students who are residents of Mississippi.

 What will I do?

-- You will complete an online tutorial on contemporary ethical theory.
+- You will complete a brief online tutorial on contemporary ethical theory.

 - You will be assigned to ward teams with whom you can directly observe patients as they experience their illnesses, the environment in which their care is given, and observe the physicians, nurses and other staff as they provide that care.